vladinson009/host-tattoo/README.md

 in additional to guest can:

-- ## Private part (Wishlist in Navigation)
+- Private part (Wishlist in Navigation)
-- ## Create post
+- Create post
+- Check comments(Drag-and-Drop modal)
-- ## Like and comment posts
+- Like and comment posts
-- ## Add tattoo to wishlist collection(tattoo is accesable from Gallery or Artist Details and appear in Wishlsit after adding to collection)
+- Add tattoo to wishlist collection(tattoo is accesable from Gallery or Artist Details and appear in Wishlsit after adding to collection)
+- Contact Us form sending message to to targeted Artist

 # "Artist" role users: